SteMIDIfactory/P-DOR/README.md

 Input data:
-  -q <dirname>          query folder containing genomes in .fna format -db <filename>         background sketch file - See "Pre-sketched databases" section -ref <filename>       reference genome
+  -q <dirname>          query folder containing genomes in .fna format -sd <dirname>         Source Dataset (SD) sketch file -ref <filename>       reference genome
   -snp_thr SNP_THRESHOLD
                         Threshold number of SNPs to define an epidemic
-                        cluster: choices are an integer number or type 'infl' to calculate the threshold by the inflection point of SNPs distribution
+                        cluster: choices are an integer number or type 'infl' to calculate it by the inflection point of SNPs distribution

 Additional arguments:
   -meta META            metadata file; see example file for formatting
                         (default: None)
-  -gff [GFF]            annotation file in gff format; if not specified
-                        (default) a dummy gff is generated (default: ) -bkg_folder [BKG_FOLDER]
+  -sd_folder [BKG_FOLDER]
-                        folder containing the genomes from which the background sketch was created; if not specified (default) nearest genomes are downloaded from the PATRIC-DB (default: )
+                        folder containing the genomes from which the Source Dataset (SD) sketch was created (default: ) -borders <int>        length of the regions at the contig extremities from which SNPs are not called (default: 20) -min_contig_length <int>
-  -call {purple,mummer}
+                        minimum contig length to be retained for SNPs analysis (default: 500)
+  -snp_spacing <int>    Number of bases surrounding the mutated position to
+                        call a SNP (default: 10)
+  -n <int>              Maximum closest genomes from Source Dataset (SD)
+                        (default: 20)
-                        Snps calling method (default: mummer) -n <int>              Maximum nearest genomes from database (default: 20) -t <int>              number of threads (default: 10)
+  -t <int>              number of threads (default: 2)

 ```
 ### Test run